ScilifelabDataCentre/data.scilifelab.se/content/services/subcellbarcode.md

 <figure class="my-3 figure w-100 text-center">
   <img src="/img/misc/subcellbarcode_method_overview.png" alt="Subcell barcode method" class="figure-img img-fluid w-75 d-none d-xl-inline">
   <img src="/img/misc/subcellbarcode_method_overview.png" alt="Subcell barcode method" class="figure-img img-fluid w-100 d-xl-none">
-  <figcaption class="figure-caption">Overview of latest SubCellBarCode methology, including approximate timings.</figcaption>
+  <figcaption class="figure-caption">Overview of latest SubCellBarCode methodology, including approximate timings.</figcaption>
 </figure>

 This section of the SciLifeLab Data Platform has been developed in collaboration with the team working on the SubCellBarCode project.
 All of the resources produced by the project will be collated here, with the aim of facilitating work on protein subcellular localisation.
 The page will be continuously updated with the latest outputs from SubCellBarCode and will provide information on how to get support.